shahramyalameha/burai/docs/source/usage/project.rst

 Project of Quantum ESPRESSO
 ===========================

-Input and output files of Quantum ESPRESSO is managed by a project, which is corresponding with a tab.
+Input and output files of Quantum ESPRESSO are managed by a project, which is corresponding with a tab.
 Some calculations are able to run in a project.

 -------------------------------------------------------------------------------------------------